 - To meet your minimum spend, pay for everything with your card (even a cup of java).
 Each time you don’t use your card, it is throwing away points and therefore money.

 - Go through a complete churn cycle with just one or two cards to test if you are comfortable doing this – increase the number within your comfort level (e.g., make sure the minimum spend is within your normal spending habits).

 Currently there are ~80 personal credit cards (more if you include specialty cards like the BMO cards in support of particular organizations) that offer Canadians travel rewards as a sign up bonus.
 Within these there are ~30 different travel reward programs.
 Boomer Traveller has compared them all.

-Out of all the rewards programs, Boomer Traveller prefers American Express Membership Rewards because they are not tied to any airline or hotel, they are the most flexible points currency available in Canada, and they have a large network of transfer partners, including Aeroplan (Canada’s most popular program, at least until 2020 when Air Canada and Aeroplan are set to part ways).
+Out of all the rewards programs, Boomer Traveller prefers American Express Membership Rewards because they are not tied to any airline or hotel, they are the most flexible points currency available in Canada, and they have a large network of transfer partners, including Aeroplan (Canada’s most popular program).
 See here for a detailed review.

 For purposes of a first time credit card travel hacking adventure, Boomer Traveller recommends getting one or two of the following cards (one air travel and one hotel card).

 - Annual Fee: $699 ($299 if you use the $200 Annual Travel Credit correctly)

 - Minimum Spend: $3000 first three months

 - Welcome Bonus: 60,000 Membership Rewards points if you use this link (which is enough points to get you from Canada to anywhere in the US, Bermuda, Caribbean, Central America, Mexico or Europe);